 The program meets the requirements of this Key Element.
-The program provided evidence of sufficiency of instructional and clinical resources.
+The program provided evidence of sufficiency of clinical and instructional resources and mechanisms of assessment.

 Key Element III-D: Academic Resources and Student Support Services

 The program demonstrates that academic resources (e.g., library, advising, writing centers) and student support services (e.g., access to counseling, financial advising) are accessible to students and sufficient to achieve the program's mission, goals, and outcomes.
 These resources are reviewed based on core faculty and student input, and the program takes action or advocates for institutional change to address areas required for program effectiveness.